amx109/balaurCNC/README.md

 ## Assumptions

-To make the print easy to store and be portable at the same time, it makes sense to enclose it within a case of some kind. (not the popfab, http://vimeo.com/45911972,  was in large part inspiration for this.
+To make the print easy to store and be portable at the same time, it makes sense to enclose it within a case of some kind. (note the popfab, http://vimeo.com/45911972,  was in large part inspiration for this.
 However no documentation exists for the design or build).

 Due to this requirement, the type of kinematics to use becomes obvious; a delta or polar kinematics system would be too large or incredibly difficult to implement.